hollaex/hollaex-apidoc/source/index.html.md

 Parameter | Description
 --------- | -----------
-symbol | The currency pair symbol (btc-eur) side | buy or sell order size | the amount of the order.
+symbol | The currency pair symbol (hex-usdt) side | buy or sell order size | The amount of the order.
 For example in btc the unit is BTC type | limit or market order type price | Only should be used when type is limit.
 In case of market price should not be used